ssg-research/FLARE/README.md

 FLARE works in two steps:
 1. Generate fingerprint
-2. Verify a suspect model
+2. Verify a suspected model

 To generate fingerprints:
 ```